 With data from 2015, the Worker Fatality Database has more identifying information about workers and the circumstances of their deaths and is more current than the Census of Fatal Occupational Injuries (CFOI), released annually by the U.S. Bureau of Labor Statistics (BLS).
 The most recent CFOI, released in April 2015, reports workplace deaths from calendar year 2013.
 It includes comprehensive aggregate and statistical data but does not have information on individual workers.

 BLS data have shown more than 4,500 workplace deaths from traumatic events in each of the past five years.
 In addition, an estimated 50,000 workers die each year from long-term occupational hazards, such as exposure to toxic chemicals and other hazards.

-“It’s incredibly frustrating because we know these deaths are preventable,” said Mary Vogel, executive director of National COSH.
+“It’s incredibly frustrating because we know these deaths are preventable if we use the correct safety measures,” said Mary Vogel, executive director of National COSH.

 “We know how to prevent workers from falling off buildings.
 We know how to install proper ventilation, so workers are not poisoned to death.
 We know how to shore trenches so that workers are not buried in a trench collapse.”

 One of the workers identified in the 2015 database is Carlos Moncayo, a 22-year-immigrant from Ecuador.
 He died on April 6 when a 13-foot deep trench he was working in collapsed at a New York City construction site.
 Inspectors repeatedly had warned contractors supervising the site that the trench was an imminent hazard because it was not properly shored up.
 Lacking support walls, the trench eventually did collapse.
 Moncayo was buried up to his neck and crushed to death by thousands of pounds of dirt.